mathoudebine/homeassistant-browser-control-card/README.md

 Control your browser from a Home Assistant lovelace card: full screen, disable screen lock, zoom...
 This card is intended for:
 * mobile devices
-* devices with "locked" browser (browser in kiosk mode, without user menu/commands...)
+* devices with "locked" browser (browser in kiosk mode, without user menu/commands...) like the Facebook/Meta Portal

 Also available: show/hide HomeAssistant navigation bar & sidebar
 Changes are not persisted: just reload the page to revert to initial settings